digital-asset/daml/daml-lf/spec/contract-id.rst

 Submission
 ^^^^^^^^^^

-The submission the following steps:
+The submission performs the following steps:

-* Peek a submission seed  with high entropy.
+* Pick a submission seed with high entropy.
 * Derive the transaction seed and start the interperation
 * During interpretation derive the node seeds, and the discriminator of local contract ID accordingly the scheme described above.
 If the discriminator is not `fresh <Discriminator Freshness_>`_, abort the interpretation.
-The submitter can restart the interpretation with another submission seed.
+The submitter can restart the interpretation, which will pick another submission seed.
 * If the transaction succeeds, the output is a *raw transaction*
-* All local contract IDs in the raw transaction are suffix with a ledger specific suffix.
+* All local contract IDs in the raw transaction are suffixed with a ledger specific suffix.
 This yields the *ready transaction*.
 * The ready transaction is then sent on the write path, along with the submission seed and the submission time.